-And I saw the beast, and the kings of the earth, and their armies, gathered together to make war against him that sat on the horse, and against his army.
+And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse and against His army.
 (Revelation 19:19)

 Isaiah 13:3-5 (above) is referring to the revealing of the sons of God, which will occur at the return of Christ from Heaven.

 For the earnest expectation of the creation eagerly waits for the revealing of the sons of God.
 (Romans 8:19)